Thomas Samuel Binns, M.Sci.

 — Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes

 My Industrial Placement at the Bernstein Center was funded by an Erasmus+ Traineeship grant.
 Here, I investigated movement initiation using machine learning and brain-computer interfaces.
-As part of this work, I co-authored a research article that has been published in eNeuro .
+As part of this work, I co-authored a research article published in eNeuro .

 Through this placement, I developed an in-depth understanding of brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
 I also gained experience designing and conducting electrophysiological studies with human subjects.